Empirical Design in Reinforcement Learning: Selecting environments

 \subsection{Diagnostic environments}

-The first step in designing a diagnostic MDP is to isolate the key issue your algorithm is designed to solving.
-If you can identify that issue, then you can design an environment that is defined by that issue or where the issue is exaggerated enough to find an effect---that is exactly what a {\em diagnostic MDP} is.
-In this section, we will give several examples of effective diagnostic environments and explain how they provide this exaggerated effect.
+The first step in designing a diagnostic environment is to isolate the key issue your algorithm is designed to selve.
+If you can identify that issue, then you can design an environment that is defined by that issue or where the issue is exaggerated enough to find an effect---that is exactly what a {\em diagnostic environment} is.

 A classical diagnostic environment is Baird's counterexample \citep{baird1995residual}.
 This 7-state environment was designed to show that temporal difference (TD) learning divergences under off-policy sampling.
-This diagnostic environment may seem like a counterexample, rather than an environment.
-However, it is an ideal example of a diagnostic environment because it is precisely one where the experimenter should be quite sure of the outcome---divergence---but cannot perfectly anticipate actual behavior in deployment.
-Surprising outcomes have since come out of this environment.
-In our own experiments, for example, we have found that incorporating certain adaptive stepsize algorithms into TD seems to resolve this counterexample, though there is no theory that suggests it should.
-Further, with a $\lambda$ larger than 1/7, the GTD($\lambda$) algorithm exhibits instability in this environment \citep{white2016investigating}, providing useful insights into the role of eligibility traces in off-policy learning.
+This diagnostic environment may seem like a counterexample, rather than an environment, however it is an ideal example of a diagnostic environment because it is precisely one where the experimenter should be quite sure of the outcome, divergence.
+Surprising outcomes have since come out of this environment, for example, we have found that incorporating certain adaptive stepsize algorithms or periodically fixed targets (e.g. target networks) into TD seems to resolve this counterexample, though there is no theory that suggests these strategies should help.

-Such diagnostic MDPs themselves can have lasting impact on algorithm development.
-Baird's little MDP has been repeatedly used to test new gradient algorithms.
-In some cases, it has highlighted issues with those algorithms.
-Emphatic TD, for example, should converge on Baird's counterexample in theory, but in practice the variance is sufficiently high that convergence is very poor and requires careful tuning \citep{sutton2016emphatic,mahmood2017incremental}.
+These diagnostic environments can have lasting impact on algorithm development.
+In some cases, Baird's little MDP has highlighted issues with algorithms that claim convergence guarantees; for example Emphatic TD should converge on Baird's counterexample in theory, but in practice the variance is so high that convergence is very poor and requires careful tuning \citep{sutton2016emphatic,mahmood2017incremental}.